LRainner/vscode-ragel/readme.md

 #### Smart Navigation
 - **Go to Definition**:
   - Jump to Ragel machine, action, and state definitions within Ragel blocks
-  - Delegates to C/C++ extension for navigation in host language sections
+  - Delegates to C/C++ or Clangd extension for navigation in host language sections
 - **Document Outline**: View the structure of your Ragel files including machines, actions, and states

 #### Code Intelligence